oracle/nosql-examples/examples-nosql-cluster-deployment/MRTABLE.md

-## Create Multi-Region Tables -
+## Create Multi-Region Tables

-You must create an MR Table on each KVStore in the connected graph, and specify the list of regions that the table should span.
+You must create an MR Table on each KVStore in the connected graph and specify the list of regions that the table should span.
 For this first example, you must create the users table as an **MR Table at both the regions**, in any order.

 ````
 CREATE TABLE Users(uid INTEGER, person JSON,PRIMARY KEY(uid))  IN REGIONS CO , FR;